Watch 600+ videos on our YouTube channel!

 Hindu God of the Heart Chakra

-Throat Chakra Musical Sounds
+Throat Chakra Instruments

 The throat chakra is strengthened by horn instruments.
 These instruments can be loud and piercing, often used for announcing messages: time to get up, we have arrived, the event is beginning, and so forth.
 Horn instruments began as hunting horns, originally made from animal horns.
 The word “horn” in German is “cor” in French and “corno” in Italian.
 These are all references to animal horns.